 1. Use a file recovery program to retrieve the deleted files as soon as possible.
 The sooner the file recovery is done, the more likely the deleted data can be recovered.

-Bearing all the principles in mind, you can follow the steps below to restore deleted files in your Windows PC.
+Bearing all the principles in mind, you can follow the steps below to restore deleted files on your Windows PC.

-Data Recovery is recommended to recover permanently deleted files on Windows 10, Windows 7, Windows 8, or Windows XP/Vista.
-It can recover deleted word, excel, ppt or other files, photos, videos, audio files, emails from Windows PC;
+Data Recovery is recommended to recover permanently deleted files on Windows 11, Windows 10, Windows 7, Windows 8, or Windows XP/Vista.
+It can recover deleted Word, Excel, PPT, or other files, photos, videos, audio files, and emails from Windows PC;

 - Recover deleted files not only from desktop computer/laptop but also from a hard drive, SD card, flash drive, and others;

-- Provide Deep Scan and Quick Scan to tackle data recovery in different situations;
+- Provide Deep Scanning and Quick Scanning to tackle data recovery in different situations;

 - Allow preview of deleted files before recovering.